OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # Whether to support resends without follow-up ok or not
      supportResendsWithoutOk: false

-     # encoding scheme to use when talking to a machine
+     # encoding to use when talking to a machine
      # (ascii limits access to characters 0-127)
      # (latin_1 enables access to the "extended" ascii characters 0-255)
+     # other values can be used:  https://docs.python.org/3/library/codecs.html#standard-encodings
-     encodingScheme: ascii
+     encoding: ascii

      # Whether to "manually" trigger an ok for M29 (a lot of versions of this command are buggy and
      # the response skips on the ok)